 "Due to the complexity of the studied phenomena, one should not arbitrarily extend the validity of the presented results by assuming that a tsunami with a magnitude at generation five times larger, for example, would result in an inundation area five times larger," cautions Samaras.
 "It is reasonable, however, to consider such results as indicative of how different areas in each region would be affected by larger events."

 "Although the simulated earthquake-induced tsunamis are not small, there has been a recorded history of significantly larger events, in terms of earthquake magnitude and mainshock areas, taking place in the region," says Samaras.
 For example, a clustering of earthquakes of magnitude of about 8.0-8.5 degrees, hit off the coast of Crete in 365 AD caused a tsunami that destroyed entire cities in Greece, Italy and Egypt- only in the city of Alexandria, the dead were estimated at around 5,000.

 More recently, an earthquake of magnitude of about 7.0 degrees occurred in Messina, Italy in 1908, causing a tsunami that killed thousands.
 The testimonies speak of waves with a height of over 10 meters.

 Better known, however, is the tsunami from the eruption of the volcano in Santorini at 16th century BC, one of the most powerful explosions in the history of mankind, which caused a tsunami that destroyed the Minoan civilization in Crete.

 The statement of researchers says "Our simulations could be used to help public authorities and policy makers create a comprehensive database of tsunami scenarios in the Mediterranean, identify vulnerable coastal regions for each scenario, and properly plan their defence."

-According to a new study, published in Seismologi...
+According to a new study, coastal cities in the U...